 Since 2008, Redfern Flinn Lifting Equipment has provided crane operator competency training for many of our business customers across Australia seeking to maintain a safe working environment for their employees.
-Our crane training services assist employers in ensuring employees who operate their industrial cranes and hoisting equipment are competent and work safely.
+Our crane training services assist employers in ensuring their employees who operate their industrial cranes and hoisting equipment, are competent and work safely.

 If a business has industrial lifting equipment that is 10T and below, and with 3 or fewer powered controls, its crane operators do not need to be licensed, but they must be competent so they can safely use the company’s lifting equipment.

 1) An improved understanding of industrial crane operation in the workplace using Standard Operating Procedures for:

 2) Improved operating uptime and overall decision making around the company’s industrial lifting equipment

 3) The ability to identify safe and unsafe work practices

 4) The ability to safely lift and move loads not exceeding WLL, thus reducing the likelihood of the following occurring when industrial lifting equipment is being operated:

 Crane operator competency training is designed to help employers train their employees who operate industrial cranes and lifting equipment to perform work in a manner that is safe and without risks to health.

 Our 3 hour practical on-site crane operator competency training is a mix of theory, group discussion and practical demonstration.
 Our facilitators cover the pre-operational checks required before crane operators safely operate a crane, and reinforce the need for consistently undertaking safe lifting techniques.